- The best browser for banking operations must have either a built-in VPN or extra tools for protection.

 Here is a list of five such browsers that are among the safest out there.

-The Opera browser has come a long way since its inception back in 1995.
+Opera browser has come a long way since its early days, back in 1995.
 The browser has seen a lot of its code being borrowed from the Google open source project, Chromium making it secure than ever.

 One of the best security features of the Opera browser happens to be the VPN that comes integrated into the browser itself.